Flow morphology and patterns in porous media convection: A persistent homology analysis: Two-sided convection

 Figure~\ref{fig:birth_distributions} shows the normalized distribution (p.d.f.) of the birth coordinate of the loops, using the data from $\pd$s shown in figure~\ref{fig:b1_multiplots}, but averaged over 10 time outputs (saved approximately every 10 or 20 convective time units) in order to improve statistics.
 We recall that the birth coordinate represents the temperature at which the loops close and, therefore, at which the cells (or supercells) form.
 At low values of $\ra$, we note a dramatic change in the p.d.f. as $\ra$ increases from 200 (c) to 300 (d), illustrating the topological change between rolls (c) and cells (d).
 This topological change can be visualized in figure~\ref{fig:cells}: the rolls initially present in the system (figure~\ref{fig:cells}a-i) start to connect, forming cells (figure~\ref{fig:cells}b-i,c-i).
 These cells fully develop and are clearly visible at larger $\ra$ (starting with figure~\ref{fig:cells}d-i).
 Further increase of $\ra$ leads to development of a clear and well-defined structure of the p.d.f.'s shown in figure~\ref{fig:birth_distributions} with a dominant peak at $T\approx 0.8$ corresponding to supercells (see, e.g., figure~\ref{fig:cells}o-i to r-i), and broad distribution of the birth values for $0.5 \lesssim T \lesssim 0.7$, corresponding to cells.
 We note that the portions of the flow in which $T \approx 0.75$ roughly correspond to the regions in which the horizontal temperature gradient is maximum~\citep{depaoli2022strong}.
 We also comment that the results for p.d.f.'s of connected components do not provide any useful information; therefore, considering loops is crucial for describing cells and supercells.

 Further insight can be obtained by considering the loops' birth coordinate as a function of $T-\overline{T}$, where $\overline{T}$ is the temperature averaged in space (over the horizontal plane considered) and in time (over 10 time outputs as also implemented for the plots shown in figure~\ref{fig:birth_distributions}).
 Figure~\ref{fig:rescaled} plots combined results, showing (a)~the $\beta_1$ birth coordinate distribution and (b)~the $\beta_1$ lifespan.
-Most importantly, the approximate collapse of the curves for $\ra\gtrsim 10^4$ for both birth values in \ref{fig:rescaled}(a) and lifespans~\ref{fig:rescaled}(b), illustrates the universality of the considered topological properties describing the temperature field.
+Most importantly, the approximate collapse of the curves for $\ra\gtrsim 10^4$ for both birth values in \ref{fig:rescaled}(a) and lifespans~\ref{fig:rescaled}(b), illustrates the validity of the topological properties describing the temperature field across the wide range of parameters considered.
 More precisely, the collapse in figure~\ref{fig:rescaled}(a) shows that the supercells appear at the similar values of the shifted temperature $T - \bar{T}$, while the collapse visible in figure~\ref{fig:rescaled}(b) shows that the cells also die (merge with other cells) at similar values of the shifted temperature (since lifespan measures difference between the birth and death coordinates).
 For smaller values of $\ra$, while the lifespans shown in figure~\ref{fig:rescaled} are too noisy to reach and useful insight, the birth coordinate distribution shows a clear shift in the peak of p.d.f.'s from $T - \bar{T} \sim -0.6$ for $\ra = 50 $ to $T - \bar{T} \sim -0.2$ for $100 \le \ra \le 200$, and then to $T - \bar{T} \sim 0.2$ for larger values of $\ra$.
+Additional details are provided in Appendix~\ref{sec:appBhigh}, where we prove the robustness of our findings, with respect to the number of samples and the different aspect ratios considered.